EUROPE MARKETS: European Stocks Pull Back As Fed Rate-hike Doubts Hurt Bank Shares

 Continue Reading Below

-European stocks were slightly lower Thursday, with bank shares dragged down by doubts about another U.S. interest rate hike in 2017, while the euro came under further pressure following minutes from the European Central Bank's meeting last month.
+European stocks broke a three-day winning run Thursday, with bank shares dragged down by doubts about another U.S. interest rate hike in 2017, while the euro came under further pressure following minutes from the European Central Bank's meeting last month.

-A decline Thursday would be the benchmark's first in four sessions.
-It finished Wednesday's session higher by 0.7% (http://www.marketwatch.com/story/european-stocks-bounce-toward-3rd-straight-rise-2017-08-16), aided in part by the euro weakening.
+The Stoxx Europe 600 Bank Index dropped 1.7% -- the biggest one-day percentage drop since May -- on the dimmer rate-hike outlook, as many European banks have operations in the U.S. and higher rates can aid net interest margins.
+Among European lenders, shares of Deutsche Bank AG (DBK.XE) (DBK.XE) fell 3.2%, Banco Santander SA (SAN) (SAN) lost 2.5%.

-The euro extended losses Thursday after minutes from the ECB's meeting in July (http://www.marketwatch.com/story/ecb-considered-adjusting-forward-guidance-in-july-2017-08-17)showed policy makers discussed making a slight change to foward guidance about monetary policy but decided not to out of caution.
+Euro weakness: The euro continued to fall on Thursday after minutes from the ECB's meeting in July (http://www.marketwatch.com/story/ecb-considered-adjusting-forward-guidance-in-july-2017-08-17)showed policy makers discussed making a slight change to forward guidance about monetary policy but decided not to out of caution.
 The euro's rise in value also was a point of discussion last month.

 Continue Reading Below